about this privacy notice

 Where we process your data based on a “legitimate interest” (underlined in the section on “purpose and lawful basis”, above) you still have the right to object to our processing of that data if you feel it impacts on your fundamental rights and freedoms.
 From that point, we must stop processing your data until we have determined whether your rights override our interests.

 You also have the right to object where we are processing your personal data for direct marketing purposes.
-Where we do this, the easiest way to do this is to use the unsubscribe links at the bottom of all marketing emails.
+The easiest way to do this is to use the unsubscribe links at the bottom of all marketing emails.

 You have the right to request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios: (a) if you want us to establish the data's accuracy; (b) where our use of the data is unlawful but you do not want us to erase it; (c) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) where you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.